vynci/vynci-dev-v4/posts/robot-sensors-4g-lte-modem/index.md

 ## Summary

-In this article, we have covered the updates on the newly added onboard 4G/LTE modem and sensors.
-An outdoor test was also done, although the peer-to-peer video stream from WebRTC still needs more improvement and optimization, the next steps on project will focus more on how to fix that by improving the stabilization and fragmentation of the video feed.
+This article delves into the latest developments regarding the recently integrated onboard 4G/LTE modem and sensors.
+While we've conducted an outdoor test, it's worth noting that further enhancements are required for the peer-to-peer video streaming via WebRTC.
+Our forthcoming project steps will emphasize the enhancement of video feed stability and reduction of fragmentation to address this issue.

 ![Summary](./summary.jpg)

-Right now, the sensor data stream that we get from the rover are just for display purposes only, the next steps would be using those data to help with the navigation system of the rover.
+At the moment, the sensor data stream we receive from the rover is primarily used for display purposes.
+Our upcoming steps will involve harnessing this data to enhance the rover's navigation system.

-I hope you enjoy reading this, and stay tuned for the upcoming updates of this project.
-Thank you!
+I trust you find this article enjoyable, and I invite you to stay tuned for the forthcoming project updates.
+Thank you for your interest!